 - To Register, visit www.ged.com.
 Examinees should create an account and record your user name and password as you will need it to access your account.

 - The GED account allows you to schedule tests, cancel scheduled tests, make payments, access practice tests, and receive test results.
 An active email account is required to complete registrations.

 - The fee for the entire GED test is $120.00 ($30.00 per subject test).
 Exam subjects are: Reasoning Through Language Arts, Mathematical Reasoning, Science and Social Studies.

 - GED testing is given in the Assessment & Placement Center on the 2nd floor of the Student Services (clock tower) building on the Port Angeles Campus.

 - The GED test is offered throughout the entire year.
 Students will be able to register for multiple tests on one day in accordance with Peninsula College Assessment & Placement Center hours.

-- State or federally issued photo identification (Washington driver's license or ID card or passport) is required at the time of testing.
+- Current state or federally issued photo identification (Washington driver's license or ID card or passport) is required at the time of testing.

 Adult High School Diploma

 Adults (19 years and older) who did not complete high school may obtain a high school diploma through Peninsula College.
 This high school diploma meets the graduation requirements of the State of Washington and is issued through Peninsula College.
 Classes taken to satisfy high school requirements may also be applied to a college degree.